-- Professionals responding should be alert to the risk a child may pose to children other than any "current" victim; and - Young people who harm others are likely to have considerable needs themselves (e.g. they may have been subjected to abuse, witnessed domestic violence or committed criminal offences).
+- Professionals responding should be alert to the risk a child may pose to children other than any "current" victim; and - Young people who harm others are likely to have considerable needs themselves (e.g. they may have been subjected to abuse, witnessed domestic violence or committed/been the victim of criminal offences).

-In such cases there will usually be a need to refer the alleged perpetrator of harm to the Children and Families Service.
+In such cases there will usually be a need to refer the alleged perpetrator of harm to additional services eg. Children's Social Care and/or Police.